wildeink/hugo_researcher/content/about.md

 I also hold two Bachelor's degrees, both cum laude, from the [University of Pittsburgh](https://www.pitt.edu/), one in Information Science and another in Finance.

-I spent my early professional life working in Pittsburgh, PA, USA as an IT Analyst and web developer for a large chemicals and plastics corporation.
+I spent my early professional life working in Pittsburgh, PA, USA as an IT Analyst and Senior Web Developer for a large chemicals and plastics corporation.
 I later took several contracts in the US, and Asia that allowed me to work remotely, and from and in various locations including Ha Noi, Vietnam, Bangkok, and Singapore.

 ## Research Interests